-The President’s Award of Excellence recognizes three state presidents each year who demonstrate extraordinary leadership by successfully implementing strategies that advance school nutrition programs in their states and who made the extra effort in achieving excellence in each of SNA’s four Strategic Goals.
+The State Award of Excellence (formerly the President’s Award of Excellence) recognizes three states each year who successfully implement strategies that advance school nutrition programs in their states and who made the extra effort in achieving excellence in each of SNA’s four Strategic Goals.

 How Will the Applicants be Judged?

-The applications (Year-End Reports) will be judged at SNA Headquarters using the following criteria:
+The applications (Year-End Reports) will be judged by a group of volunteers using the following criteria:

-- Demonstrate one successful initiative implemented during the year that resulted in enhancing the public image of school nutrition programs.
+Demonstrate successful initiatives implemented during the year that resulted in enhancing the voice of school nutrition.

-- Demonstrate one successful initiative implemented during the year that resulted in expanding the state’s Membership & Community outreach in order to further school nutrition programs.
+Demonstrate successful initiatives implemented during the year that resulted in engaging the stakeholder community.

-- Meet or exceed a 5% increase in membership
+Meet or exceed a 2% increase in membership.

 How Will the Winners Be Recognized?

-The three President’s Award of Excellence winners will be announced at the Opening General Session at SNA’s Annual National Conference.
-The winners will each be given a special medallion to commemorate this accomplishment.
+The three State Award of Excellence winners will be announced at the Opening General Session at SNA’s Annual National Conference.
+The state president will each be given a special plaque on behalf of their state to commemorate this accomplishment.

 How to Apply

-State Presidents will automatically be entered to win the President’s Award of Excellence by completing and submitting the Year-End Report to SNA by May 31 of each year.
+State Associations will automatically be entered to win the State Award of Excellence by completing and submitting the Year-End Report to SNA by May 31 of each year.